reddit/devvit/devvit-docs/versioned_docs/version-0.11/devvit_cli.md

 ## devvit install

-Install an app or experience from the Apps directory to a subreddit that you moderate.
+Install an app from the Apps directory to a subreddit that you moderate.
 You can specify a version to install or default to @latest (the latest version).

 #### Usage